Shivama-Max/Shivama-Max/README.md

 - 🌱 I’m currently learning **ReactJS, ExpressJS**

-- 👨‍💻 All of my projects are available at [github.com/Shivama-Max](github.com/Shivama-Max)
+- 👨‍💻 All of my projects are available at [github.com/Shivama-Max](github.com/Shivama-Max) and you can access them by visiting https://shivama-max.github.io/[repository name]/

 - 📫 How to reach me **shivamasthakur.02@gmail.com**